 Consultants, analysts, and consulting managers are the main players in the financial consulting industry, but there are also career opportunities in administrative services and executive support, business development, human resources, information technology (especially cybersecurity and the emerging fields of artificial intelligence and advanced data analysis), public relations, sales and marketing, and other areas.

 Many people want to become consultants.
 This career often makes “best job” lists in industry publications.
-In 2021, U.S. News & World Report ranked the career of management consultant as the 63rd-best job and the 10th-best business career in terms of “big growth, great pay, and satisfying work.”
+In 2024, U.S. News & World Report ranked the career of management consultant 13th on its Best Jobs list and as the 5th-best business career based on metrics like future prospects, wage potential, employment, job safety and stability, and work/life balance.
 Consulting jobs are very lucrative.
-In 2020, management consultants earned an average salary of $97,580, according to the U.S. Department of Labor, much higher than the mean salary ($56,310) for all careers.
+In 2023, management consultants earned a median salary of $99,410, according to the U.S. Department of Labor, much higher than the median salary ($65,470) for all careers.
 Financial consultants at international consulting firms can receive annual earnings (salary, bonus, profit sharing, commission) of $200,000 to $500,000 annually.

 A minimum of a bachelor’s degree in accounting, finance, financial planning, economics, quantitative finance, or a related field is required to work as a financial consultant.
 A few colleges offer degrees in management consulting.
 Some employers—especially large consulting firms—prefer to hire consultants with a master’s degree in business or finance, or a bachelor’s degree plus a graduate certificate in management consulting, finance, or business; certification (especially the chartered financial analyst credential from the CFA Institute); and several years of work experience.
 A minimum of a bachelor’s degree is required to work in other positions, although clerical workers may only require an associate’s degree.

 Financial consulting generates approximately 25 percent of all revenue in the global consulting industry.
-Revenue in the management consulting services sector in the U.S. will increase to $251.4 billion in 2024, up from $216.9 billion in 2017, according to Statista.com.
-The sector continues to evolve as a result of advances in technology such as cloud computing, blockchain technology, data analytics software, and artificial intelligence (including machine learning).
+Revenue in the management consulting services sector in the U.S. totaled $392.2 billion in 2024, according to IBISWorld, and was projected to continue increasing through 2029.
+The sector continues to evolve because of advances in technology such as cloud computing, blockchain technology, data analytics software, and artificial intelligence (including machine learning).